AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 **`nwb`**

 This folder contains the generated NWB files.
+One NWB file is generated for each block (i.e, Open Ephys experiment) and segment (i.e, Open Ephys recording).
+The NWB file includes all streams (probes) that are part of the block/segment, with session/subject information, ecephys metadata (electrodes, electrode groups), LFP signals, and Units.

 **`visualization_output.json`**